Find Affordable College Courses

 East Hartford, CT

-Our analysis found Goodwin College to be the best school for human development and family studies students who want to pursue a bachelor’s degree in Connecticut.
-Located in the city of East Hartford, Goodwin is a private not-for-profit college with a small student population.
+Our 2023 rankings named Goodwin College the best school in Connecticut for human development and family studies students working on their bachelor’s degree.
+Located in the small city of East Hartford, Goodwin is a private not-for-profit school with a small student population.

 Full Human Development & Family Studies at Goodwin College Report